uob-coms20007/uob-coms20007.github.io/notes/semantics/operational.md

 - $\langle \mathsf{while}\ b\ \mathsf{do}\ S,\, \sigma \rangle \rightarrow \langle S;\; \mathsf{while}\ b\ \mathsf{do}\ S,\, \sigma \rangle$ if $\llbracket b \rrbracket_\mathcal{B}(\sigma) = \top$.

   If, on the other hand, the branch condition is met, the while loop is "unfolded".
-  After unfolding the loop, the statement of the new configuration is a composition of the body of the loop and the loop itself; in this way, any subsequent steps will execute the body of the loop, and then revisit the loop itself and perhaps unfold it further.
+  After unfolding the loop, the statement of the new configuration is a sequence of the body of the loop and the loop itself; in this way, any subsequent steps will execute the body of the loop, and then revisit the loop itself and perhaps unfold it further.

 Let's consider an example program $\mathsf{while}\ (x \leq 1)\ \mathsf{do}\ x \leftarrow x + 1$ and an initial store $[x \mapsto 0]$ to get a sense of how this works in practice.
 Initially, the branch condition is met and so the program will execute by unfolding the loop: